Anurag-30/jenkins/README.md

 ## Missing Features

-1.Grouping the jobs in blueocean under a folder.
+1. Grouping the jobs in blueocean under a folder.
 2. Downstream and upstream
-3.create pipeline automation --> the initial step
+3. create pipeline automation --> the initial step
 4.